tktracker/IntuneDocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 ## Get an Apple DEP token

-Before you can enroll iOS devices with DEP, you need a DEP token (.p7m) file from Apple.
+Before you can enroll iOS/iPadOS devices with DEP, you need a DEP token (.p7m) file from Apple.
 This token lets Intune sync information about DEP devices that your corporation owns.
 It also permits Intune to upload enrollment profiles to Apple and to assign devices to those profiles.

 You use the Apple Business Manager or Apple School Manager portal to create a token.
 You also use the ABM/ASM portal to assign devices to Intune for management.